Croatia

 National Structure:

-In 2021 the Croatian Open Science Cloud (locally HR-OOZ) Initiative was established.
-HR-OOZ Initiative (https://www.srce.unizg.hr/en/hr-ooz) has managed to bring together key stakeholders in creating the required preconditions for the implementation, realization, and promotion of Open Science in the Republic of Croatia.
+In 2021, the Croatian Open Science Cloud (locally: HR-OOZ) Initiative was established to advance Open Science in Croatia.
+The HR-OOZ Initiative (https://www.srce.unizg.hr/en/hr-ooz) has managed to bring together key stakeholders to create the necessary preconditions for the implementation, realisation, and promotion of Open Science within the national research and higher education system.
 The Initiative is the result of the joint work of numerous stakeholders in the science and higher education system in Croatia.
-HR-OOZ was launched with the support of the Ministry of Science and Education of the Republic of Croatia and the Croatian Science Foundation, gathering all public universities and Croatian representatives of ERIC’s (DARIAH-HR, HR-CLARIN, CERIC-ERIC, CROSSDA the public research data service and the national service provider for the CESSDA ERIC), OpenAIRE NOAD, NGI and national RDA node.
+It was launched with the support of the Ministry of Science, Education and Youth of the Republic of Croatia and the Croatian Science Foundation, bringing together all public universities as well as Croatian representatives of ERICs (DARIAH-HR, HR-CLARIN, CERIC-ERIC, CROSSDA the public research data service, and the national service provider for the CESSDA ERIC), OpenAIRE NOAD, NGI and the national RDA node.

-The HR-OOZ will realise this by building a modern, high-quality, internationally relevant, and competitive science environment based on the principles of Open Science aligned and connected with the European Research Area (ERA) and other relevant European initiatives like EOSC.
-The HR-OOZ will play an active role in promoting and on-boarding Croatian services and resources in EOSC to become findable, accessible, interoperable, and reusable at the European level.
-The initiative is supported administratively by the SRCE.
-Contact e-mail: hr-ooz@srce.hr.
+The HR-OOZ Initiative aims to achieve its objectives by building a modern, high-quality, internationally relevant, and competitive scientific environment based on the principles of Open Science aligned with and connected to the European Research Area (ERA) and other relevant European initiatives, especially the EOSC.
+The HR-OOZ will play an active role in promoting Croatian services and resources and onboarding them into the EOSC to become findable, accessible, interoperable, and reusable at the European level.
+The initiative is administratively supported by SRCE.

 Policies